 Another point to consider is that if changes are requested to your album during my busy season, it may not be possible to make your changes until I have a slow down.

 When it comes to other products, such as prints, I can generally order those at any time and the delivery time is usually within a couple of weeks (depending on the lab’s schedule).

 Funny thing about other photographers is that I have no idea how they run their business.
 I don’t know how they work, or what their expenses are.
 So I don’t know why they price the way they do.
 To match what they do, I’d have to work like they do.
 Which kind of defeats the purpose of what I do.

 What I can tell you is this: I’ve worked hard to create a pricing structure that I believe is fair and represents the high standard of quality I maintain for my work.

 Also, I’ve created a variety of packages for weddings that combine the most popular options at pretty heavily discounted prices versus ordering those options separately.

-The current lineup of gear includes a Canon 5D Mark III as the primary Digital SLR.
-This is a professional quality, 22 megapixel beast of a camera that often makes lesser cameras whimper and cry.
-The backup camera is a Canon 5D Mark II, which is no slouch, either.
+But it's ok.
+Here's what I'm using these days: The current lineup of gear includes a pair of Canon R6's as my primary and secondary cameras, then I have a Canon 5D Mark III and a Canon 5D Mark II as my backup cameras.
 These are paired with a number of professional quality lenses that would make any paparazzi photographer jealous.
 I also have a fully portable lighting set-up that I can bring to locations.
-And if things go really wrong, I still have two other cameras I can pull out of my bag.

 This sounds like an incredibly candid moment that their photographer was lucky to capture.
 As with all candid moments, it was unpredictable and spontaneous.